Supervision & Mentoring

 - All supervision, coaching and mentoring sessions must be pre-paid at least 5 days before the booked session either by credit card (details provided by phone to our booking service) or on Tax Invoice via PayPal.

 - Changes can be made to pre-booked sessions, but we appreciate at least 5 days’ notice to allow us enough time to offer that session to someone else.

 - Multiple-session bookings and vouchers from intensives or retreats must all be completed within 12 months of booking the first session or finishing the course; unused sessions cannot be carried over to subsequent years.

-- Sessions can be booked as face-to-face, via telephone or videoconference (for security reasons we only use VSee for this service).
+- Sessions can be booked as face-to-face, via telephone or videoconference (for security reasons we only use Zoom or VSee for this service).

 - To participate in a videoconference session, please download and install VSee or Zoom to your device.
 When you have done this, please advise us via email so we can invite you to our Contact List; you will also need to add Dr Kate Lemerle email@example.com to your own Contact List.
 Once these steps are completed, we proceed in the same way as you would with any Skype call.
 If we encounter technical difficulties, we will switch to a telephone consultation.